 (D) To Other Parties.
 An application for entry of default must be served on all other parties who have appeared in the action, as provided in Rule 5(c).

-(4) A Default's Effective Date.
-The filing of the application for default constitutes the entry of default.
-A default is effective 10 days after the application for entry of default is filed.

-(5) Effect of Responsive Pleading.
-A default will not become effective if the party claimed to be in default pleads or otherwise defends as provided in these rules within 10 days after the application for entry of default is filed.

 (b) Default Judgment.

 (1) Default Judgment by Motion Without Hearing.

 (A) Generally.
 If the plaintiff's claim is for a sum certain or a sum that can be made certain by computation, the court--on the plaintiff's motion, with an affidavit showing the amount due and without a hearing--may enter judgment for that amount and costs against a defendant who has been defaulted for failure to plead or otherwise defend and who is not a minor, an incapacitated person, or an adult in need of protection.